Neural Honeytrace: Plug&Play Watermarking Framework against Model Extraction Attacks: Related Work

 \subsection{Model Extraction Attack}

-Existing research reveals that machine learning models have different security risks throughout their lifecycle, threatening the availability~\cite{Yang23poisoning,Yu23SMACK}, integrity~\cite{Zhang24Instruction,Ma24Horizontal}, and confidentiality~\cite{An22mirror,Carlini23Extracting}.
-Among these malicious attacks, model extraction attacks aim to breach the confidentiality of closed-source models for two goals: (1) rebuilding the functionality of the target model and use it without payment~\cite{Tramer16stealing}, or (2) conducting black-box attacks on the target model via surrogate models~\cite{Liu22Trajectory}.
+Model extraction attacks aim to breach the confidentiality of closed-source models for two goals: (1) rebuilding the functionality of the target model and use it without payment~\cite{Tramer16stealing}, or (2) conducting black-box attacks on the target model via surrogate models~\cite{Liu22Trajectory}.
 In this paper, we focus on model extraction attacks that attempt to steal functionality.

 \textbf{Naive Attacks.} Previous work have explored using different query strategies to perform model extraction attacks.
 For example, KnockoffNet~\cite{Orekondy19Knockoff} and ActiveThief~\cite{Pal20ActiveThief} select representative natural samples for querying.
 Subsequent research found that samples close to the decision boundary contain more parameter information, motivating utilizing synthetic (adversarial) samples to perform attacks.
 In practice, JBDA-TR~\cite{Juuti19PRADA} utilized the feedback of the target model to guide the synthesis process, while FeatureFool~\cite{Yu20CloudLeak} used different adversarial attacks to generate query samples.
 With the development of data-free distillation techniques~\cite{Yu23distillation}, some methods utilize generative models to generate query samples (e.g., MAZE~\cite{Kariyappa21MAZE} and MEGEX~\cite{Miura24MEGEX}.)